 Learn how to make Homemade Paneer (Cottage Cheese) In 15 Minutes and that too, effortlessly!
 Paneer is a star ingredient that tastes even better when made from scratch at home!

 Hello paneer lovers!
-Today is our day of teaching and learning to make homemade paneer (cottage cheese) in 15 minutes.
+Today is our day of teaching and learning how to make homemade paneer (cottage cheese) in 15 minutes.
 Considering how I eat paneer almost every second day of my life, this was a huge missing piece on the blog.
-And today we are correcting it by showing you this easy peasy way of making homemade paneer in just 15 minutes.
+And today we are correcting it by showing you how to make homemade paneer easily in just 15 minutes.
 Yes, it's that easy and that simple and that fast, and you'll never go back to buying paneer again.

 See how the picture on the right has cheese curds rising to the top?
 I added half a cup of yogurt to the milk, and took this picture midway to show you how the milk started splitting into soft cheese curds within minutes.

 Don't stop there, because the process of making paneer has just started and this is about 8-10 minutes into the process.
 I would also recommend not going off to check facebook or scrolling through your Instagram feed because milk can boil over and spill in minutes.
 So stay there, because it's just 5 more minutes to creamy, soft homemade paneer.

 Once the milk starts separating, simmer it for another minute or two and you'll see it split completely between whey and cheese curds.
 This is how things will start looking.
 Switch off the flame, to make sure the paneer doesn't overcook.
 Be bold and take a small bite of those hot cheese curds.
 It's my favorite part of making paneer!
 It's when you taste creamy, fresh, melt in your mouth paneer straight off the stove and your life will never be the same again.
 You are also done!

 Step #3: Strain and Set